SeldonIO/seldon-core/docs-gb/core-features.md

+---
+description: Explore the enterprise MLOps capabilities of Core 2 for production ML deployment, featuring model serving, pipeline orchestration, and intelligent resource management for scalable ML systems.
+---

 # Features

  After the models are deployed, Core 2 enables the monitoring and experimentation on those systems in production.
 With support for a wide range of model types, and design patterns to build around those models, you can standardize ML deployment across a range of use-cases in the cloud or on-premise serving infrastructure of your choice.